 Naughty Dog is an American video game developer owned by Sony Computer Entertainment, first formed as Jam Software in 1984 before renaming themselves to their current name in 1989.
 They are responsible for many hit franchises for the PlayStation consoles.

 - Crash Bandicoot (PlayStation), the console's de facto mascot.
-Naughty Dog nurtured and developed Crash until Crash Team Racing, then sold the franchise.
+Naughty Dog developed the original three games and Crash Team Racing, after which, they sold the franchise.

 - Uncharted (PlayStation 3), one of the system's top selling and most acclaimed franchises.

-- The Last of Us (PlayStation 3), an enormously popular game widely considered to be their as-of-yet Magnum Opus.
+- The Last of Us (PlayStation 3), an enormously popular game widely considered to be their as-of-yet best.

 This company is responsible for:

 - Math Jam (1985; Apple ][)

 - Jak X: Combat Racing (2005; PlayStation 2)

 - The Last of Us (2013; PlayStation 3)

 - Unannounced Project (In development)